-As the Highway Authority, Derbyshire County Council must be consulted as a statutory consultee on highway matters, including Public Rights of Way and the Key Cycle Network (KCN).
-New development also provides an opportunity to provide new strategic green infrastructure through the inclusion of Public Rights of Way and KCN within the design of a proposed development scheme.
+As the Highway Authority, Derbyshire County Council must be consulted as a statutory consultee on any matters, affecting the public highway, this includes Public Rights of Way and the Key Cycle Network (KCN) in addition to more traditional carriageways and footways.
+New development also provides an opportunity to provide new strategic green infrastructure through the inclusion of Public Rights of Way and KCN within the design of a proposed development scheme provided that the principles described in the above paragraph are adhered to.

-The County Council's Highways Development Control Team will advise separately on the services and infrastructure items included within Appendix 1 where they provide opportunities for development to contribute to the county's green infrastructure.
-For further information, developers and Local Planning Authorities should contact the links as provided in the relevant sections below:
+The County Council's Highways Development Management Team will advise separately on the services and infrastructure items included within Appendix 1 where they provide opportunities for development to contribute to the county's green infrastructure.
+For further information, developers and Local Planning Authorities should contact the links as provided in the following relevant sections:

-1. Highways
+1. HIGHWAYS